 - cow unwilling to open eye or allow examination due to pain

-Note: a veterinary diagnosis should be sort before treatment if this is the first time you have seen silage eye.
+Note: a veterinary diagnosis should be sought before treatment if this is the first time you have seen silage eye.
 Systemic antibiotics have been shown to be more successful than topical preparations for silage eye.
 High levels of systemic antibiosis can be provided in the region of the eye using a subconjunctival technique.
 Some practitioners include dexamethasone in this injection.

 Big bale silage is more likely than clamp silage to contain Listeria.
 Use clamp silage if it is available.
-Repair damaged silage bales quickly and properly.
-The air penetration prevents fermentation.
+Repair damaged silage bales quickly and properly - the air penetration prevents fermentation.
 Give plenty of feeding space to avoid fighting which may cause damage to the eye which would allow infection.